scwfri/Blockchain/src/BlockchainPlan.md

 - BlockchainNode class created
     - each BlockchainNode class is a "node" or "
     - each BlockchainNode class will own:
-        - UnverifiedBlockClient
+        - UnverifiedBlockServer
             - reads in data from file (perhaps on loop????)
             - when new data received:
+                - create new unverifiedBlockWorker to process
-                - sends to UnverifiedBlockWorker
+            - UnverifiedBlockWorker (subclass of UnverifiedBlockClient)
+                - read in new unverified block
                 - tell owner BlockchianNodeList class to multicast to everyone
-            - UnverifiedBlockWorker (subclass of UnverifiedBlockClient)
+                - starts new UnverifiedBlockConsumer process
                     - does "work" on block to verify
                     - once verified, tells owner blockchain class to multicast to everyone
         - Blockchain instance
                 - copy of current blockchain
                 - process 0 is responsible for writing to disk